UMM-CSci-Systems/Echo-client-server/README.md

 In this lab we'll use Java implement a simple, socket-based client-server system (the echo client and server).
-In development you'll likely just run both the client and server code on the same machine, but you (fairly easily) run them on different machines if you want to see that "in action".
+In development you'll likely just run both the client and server code on the same machine, but you could (fairly easily) run them on different machines if you want to see that "in action".

 A _socket_ is a common networking tool that provides two-way communication